Salad Dressings

 Pomegranate Salad Dressing

-salad sauce veg vegan
+salad dressing veg vegan

 Another tart little pomegranate salad dressing, that's particularly good when marinated with thinly sliced red onion.

-Perfect for dressing a Beetroot and Rhubarb Salad.
+Perfect for dressing a

 In a large bowl, whisk the vinegar, molasses, maple syrup, oil, allspice and season with salt and pepper.